Construct the emission line galaxy-host halo connection through auto and cross correlations: Construct the halo occupation of ELGs

 From the above comparison of the three models, we can conclude that since ELGs are mainly the central galaxies with small stellar mass, the form of $N_{\mathrm{cen}}$ at large stellar (halo) mass cannot be well constrained with the clustering data of ELGs only.
 Our results indicate that the following form can better describe the HOD of ELGs,

-where $\beta$ characterizes the decay of $N_{\mathrm{cen}}$ at the high-mass end.
+where $\beta_{\mathrm{c}}$ characterizes the decay of $N_{\mathrm{cen}}$ at the high-mass end.
 This HOD preserves most features of the Geach HOD form, but remedies it by introducing a gradually declining function at large mass.
 On the other hand, the behavior of $N_{\mathrm{cen}}$ at large stellar (halo) mass can serve as a sensitive test for feedback models of galaxy formation.

 To check the performance of our modified Geach form (Equation \ref{equ:newform}), we compare it with our derived HODs of the four $L_\oiirm$ -selected subsamples in Figure \ref{fig:plot_modified_HOD_9p_compare} (the same as those shown in Figure \ref{fig:bestfittingHOD_logM50_compare_sim_cross_randomSM_SameCS_9SM_table_with_sigmaz_wp_ZMAX_LOII_omegam0268}, but shown as hollow circles).
+We assume that the data points of the derived HODs are equally weighted (assuming 10\% error), and fit them with Equation \ref{equ:newform}.
 The corresponding best-fitting results of the modified HOD model are displayed as solid lines.
 We can see that this HOD model can accurately describe the ELG occupation numbers at all halo mass and at all \oii luminosity.
 The parameters of this HOD model are listed in Table \ref{tab:modified_hod}.